contrast-zone/t-rewriter.js/README.md

 ##### 3.3.1.4. logic puzzle example

-In this section we will solve a logical puzzle using zeroth-order logic inspired by [this logic puzzle generator](https://demonstrations.wolfram.com/PropositionalLogicPuzzleGenerator/).
-The puzzle is about a simple world that is inhabited by triangles, squares, and pentagons, each with three sizes and two colors.
-The world is given some general rules about which combination of elements it may contain.
+In this section we will solve a logical puzzle within *type (phrase: specific, structure: logic) grammar*, using zeroth-order logic.
+The puzzle example is inspired by [this logic puzzle generator](https://demonstrations.wolfram.com/PropositionalLogicPuzzleGenerator/).
+The problem is about a simple world that is inhabited by triangles, squares, and pentagons, each with three sizes and two colors.
+The world is given some general rules about relations between elements it may contain.
 The task is to find a possible setup of size, color and shape of these elements.

 Considering a world with elements `A`, `B` and `C`, we give the world setup by the following rules: